WaielonH/equine_numbers_value_canada_rmd/doc/hist_horse_pop.md

 </tbody>
 </table>

-Below we zoom in and look at the province of Alberta:
+Below we zoom in and look at the province of British Columbia:

 <img src="hist_horse_pop_files/figure-gfm/plot province-1.png" alt="Figure 2.
 Horse population over th years in the province of Alberta" width="100%" style="display: block; margin: auto;" />
 Figure 2.
-Horse population over th years in the province of Alberta
+Horse population over the years in the province of British Columbia

+# References